-Note: anyone applying must be a Foundation Trust member.
+Please note that anyone applying for one of our current opportunities must be a Foundation Trust member.
 To become a member fill in our online membership form.

 Are you a patient or have you ever been a patient at GOSH?
 You may even have a brother or sister at the hospital or would like to learn more about the work that it does.

-If you are aged between 11 and 25 and can spare two hours every few weeks why not join a young people's forum?
+If you are aged between 11-25 and can spare two hours every few weeks, why not join a young people's forum?
 It's aimed at helping us to improve in areas such as dignity and respect and to provide age-appropriate activities and entertainment for our teenage patients.

 The forum will give you a real say in improving the hospital's services.
 You will learn new skills, have the opportunity to build your confidence, improve your communication skills and meet other people.
 Most importantly, you will be helping to make sure that GOSH provides its patients with the best experience it possibly can.

-The forum is open to anyone aged between 11 and 25, and we are particularly keen to hear from you if:
+The forum is open to anyone aged between 11-25, and we are particularly keen to hear from you if:

 Wayfinding and signage questionnaire

-Over the last few years, GOSH have been working hard to improve wayfinding.
-Hospital signage has been standardised, each building has been given a unique colour, 'you are here' information boards have been installed and animal graphics have been incorporated into the signage in some of our recent redevelopments.
+Over the last few years, GOSH has been working hard to improve wayfinding.
+Hospital signage has been standardised, each building has been given a unique colour, 'you are here' information boards have been installed, and animal graphics have been incorporated into the signage in some of our recent redevelopments.

-It would be appreciated if you would take a few minutes to complete our survey by Monday 3 June 2013.
+We would appreciate it if you would take a few minutes to complete our survey.
 Your feedback will be used to help us improve signage in and around the hospital.